leighpoulier/cinco-dados/README.md

 ![How Many Players](docs/how_many_players.png)

 Use the arrow keys to select 1-4 players, and press enter or space to confirm.
-A back button is provided to return to the main menu, or the escape key can be used also.
+A back button is provided to return to the main menu, or the escape key can also be used.

 The next screen asks for the players names, one by one.
 Enter a name of 1-5 characters and press enter.